-Writers for The Diatribe get an exclusive interview with former vice-president Hubert Humphrey.
-Melissa Blacker ’72,, Carola Friedman ’71,, and David Evans ’72, did the interview.
+Writers for The Diatribe get an exclusive interview with former vice president Hubert Humphrey.
+Melissa Blacker ’72, Carola Friedman ’71, and David Evans ’72 conduct the interview.

-Head Librarian Lillian Wentworth P ’69,’70 plans to retire, but is persuaded instead to stay on as director of publications & public relations.
+Head Librarian Lillian Wentworth P ’69, ’70 plans to retire, but she is persuaded instead to stay on as director of Publications & Public Relations.
 She remained in that position until 1987.

 To ensure that class sizes remain small, enrollment is now limited to 400 students in the Upper School and 170 in the Middle School.

-Once again, director of publications Lillian Wentworth P ’69,’70 tries to retire, but is recruited to be Thayer’s Head Archivist, a post she holds until her death in 2014.
-Mrs. Wentworth worked at Thayer Academy for a total of 53 years.
+Once again, Director of Publications Lillian Wentworth P ’69, ’70 tries to retire but is recruited to be Thayer’s Head Archivist, a post she holds until her death in 2014.
+Wentworth worked at Thayer Academy for a total of 53 years.

 Headmaster Peter Benelli P ’75, ’80, ’81, GP ’09 retires.

-Peter Benelli is remembered for his wit, intelligence, and his passion for supporting students in reaching their aspirations.
-One student remembers him as a teacher with beautiful phrasing, who made Shakespeare real, valuable and understandable.
-Others have called him noble and one student from the class of 1969 wrote this for the 2013 memorial celebration of Mr. Benelli's life "When the gods created the role of headmaster, this, no doubt, was the man they had in mind!"
+Peter Benelli is remembered for his wit, his intelligence, and his passion for supporting students in reaching their aspirations.
+One student remembers him as a teacher with beautiful phrasing who made Shakespeare real, valuable, and understandable.
+Others have called him "noble," and one student from the Class of 1969 wrote this for the 2013 memorial celebration of Benelli's life: "When the gods created the role of headmaster, this, no doubt, was the man they had in mind!"

-Bill Elliott is named Thayer’s sixth Headmaster, and serves from 1991 to 1995.
+Bill Elliott is named Thayer’s sixth Headmaster, serving from 1991 to 1995.

 For the first time, Camp Bournedale is used as the site for Freshman Orientation.

-Bill Elliott retires.
-Under Bill Elliott’s leadership, Thayer Academy began an annual exchange program with the Northampton School in England, which still continues.
-The 1995 edition of the Black and Orange yearbook dedicated the yearbook to him, writing, “We have come to respect and admire Mr. Elliot for his fairness, friendliness, sensitivity.
-Mr. Elliot has shown consistent respect to all the members of our community.
+Under Bill Elliott’s leadership, Thayer Academy began an annual exchange program with the Northampton School in England which still continues.
+The 1995 edition of the Black and Orange yearbook dedicated to him notes: “We have come to respect and admire Mr. Elliott for his fairness, friendliness, and sensitivity.
+Mr. Elliott has shown consistent respect to all the members of our community.
 The philosophical perspectives and the humanistic values he shared with us in all his talks at school meetings and other occasions will remain with us.
-We will miss Mr. Elliot…."
+We will miss Mr. Elliott ..."